-The role of NGOs in global politics and the visual economy of humanitarianism is increasingly significant.
-The mandates of humanitarian NGO are expanding and now include projects once considered to be functions of states or major international non-governmental organisations, such as education, the protection of human rights, economic development, democracy promotion and peace building.
-This has encouraged the adoption of new forms of communications designed for multiple purposes, whether awareness-raising, fundraising, and or increasing support for particular programs.
-With growing competition among non-profit organizations for funding, practices are becoming more commercialized and NGOs have increasingly undertaken organizational branding strategies.
-Such branding strategies establish key frameworks for transmitting the desired values that organisations wish communicated to targeted audiences.
-They do not strictly determine or define how such values are interpreted in practice; they indicate the desired aims of how organisations wish to operate and to be seen as operating.
+The role of NGOs in global politics and the visual economy of humanitarianism are increasingly significant.
+The mandates of humanitarian NGO are expanding and now include projects once considered to be functions of states or major international nongovernmental organizations, such as education, the protection of human rights, economic development, democracy promotion, and peace building.
+This has encouraged the adoption of new forms of communications designed for multiple purposes, whether raising awareness, raising funds, and or increasing support for particular programs.
+With growing competition among nonprofit organizations for funding, practices are becoming more commercialized and NGOs have increasingly undertaken organizational branding strategies.
+Such strategies establish key frameworks for transmitting the desired values that organizations wish communicated to targeted audiences.
+They do not strictly determine or define how such values are interpreted in practice; they indicate the desired aims of how organizations wish to operate and to be seen as operating.

-NGOs have developed communications formats with new methods of distribution that are now called by the industry term, visibility projects.
-Increasingly this “visibility work” exploits social media, blogs and even downloadable applications on mobile devices.
-For example, in 2011 UNICEF launched an iPhone App to showcase the extensive photography archives documenting their work.
-Photo competitions have become more frequent and have attracted submissions by photographers, while providing free content for the sponsoring organisations.Another notable trend is the merging of NGO visibility projects with cultural sectors: NGOs cooperate with artists, art organisations and galleries to stimulate “positive” media coverage instead of the “negative” crisis coverage.
+NGOs have developed communications formats with new methods of distribution that are now called by the industry term, “visibility projects.”
+Increasingly this “visibility work” exploits social media, blogs, and even downloadable applications on mobile devices.
+For example, in 2011, UNICEF launched an iPhone App to showcase the extensive photography archives documenting their work.
+Photo competitions have become more frequent and have attracted submissions by photographers while providing free content for the sponsoring organizations.Another notable trend is the merging of NGO visibility projects with cultural sectors: NGOs cooperate with artists, art organizations, and galleries to stimulate “positive” media coverage instead of the “negative” crisis coverage.
 Humanitarian and Aid NGOs raise their public profiles by commissioning the work of leading photographers who are able to provide positive exposure with high-profile campaigns linked to them.

-In the recent volatile economic climate, photographers and filmmakers have turned to charities, foundations and companies with corporate social responsibility (CSR) agendas for sponsorship of their issue-driven work.
+In the recent volatile economic climate, photographers and filmmakers have turned to charities, foundations, and companies with corporate social responsibility (CSR) agendas for sponsorship of their issue-driven work.
 Photographic reportages, exhibitions, and printed work that previously would have been self-financed by the artist are now being produced with grant aid and sponsored by NGOs.
-With organisational agendas driving these projects, the editorial independence of the photographer is called into question.
-The degree of freedom of observation available on such photographic assignments, given their sponsors’ agendas, is arguably lessened and can generate tensions between the photographer and sponsor.
-Photographers struggle with how to position their work and maintain their reputations within the framework of NGOs’s ethical and institutional guidelines.
+With organizational agendas driving these projects, the editorial independence of the photographer is called into question.
+The degree of a photographer’s freedom of observation available on such photographic assignments, given the sponsors’ agendas, is arguably lessened and can generate tensions between the photographer and sponsor.
+Photographers struggle with how to position their work and maintain their reputations within the framework of NGOs’ ethical and institutional guidelines.
 Photographer Bitan explains this challenge:

-“This is the NGO sector showing happy faces to say that we have achieved development.
+This is the NGO sector showing happy faces to say that we have achieved development.
 We [photographers] have the power to portray that but that is the Bangladesh that I don’t want forced on my pictures.
-Then on the other side, you have many photographers, showing black and white images of poverty and saying that this is indigenous photography – this to me is not right and this is a dangerous line we walk.”
+Then on the other side, you have many photographers, showing black and white images of poverty and saying that this is indigenous photography – this to me is not right and this is a dangerous line we walk.